khonsaiinc/.github/profile/README.md

 ## Hi there,
-it's konsai team, our student developer focus on aquamarine codename, it's final thesis in university
+it's konsai team, our student developer focus on aquamarine codename

 <!--